Xqhare/Mawu/README.md

 # Mawu
-A simple JSON and CSV parsing library written in rust.
+A simple JSON and CSV parsing rust library.

+Mawu supports 64bit systems only.

 Mawu, named after the ancient creator goddess Mawu in West African mythology, offers a simple yet robust and reliable JSON and CSV parsing library implementing the rfc4180, rfc8259 and the ECMA-404 standard.
-It is not a zero dependency library, its only dependency is `unicode-segmentation`.
-Mawu only supports 64bit systems.
+While not a zero dependency library, its only dependency is `unicode-segmentation`.

+> [!IMPORTANT]
-Also, it should be said that this is a hobbyist repo and is probably not ready for production use.
+> This is a hobbyist repo reinventing the wheel and probably not ready for production use.

 ## Features
-- Simple and fast
+- Simple
 - Type aware
 - Supports both CSV and JSON
     - CSV
         - With or without header, and data shift is more likely to occur
         - settable delimiter
 - Supports missing or not provided values
+- Fully documented
+    - Handling of edge cases is explained in the documentation
+- Tries to stay as close to the rfc4180, rfc8259 and ECMA-404 standard as possible for maximum interoperability
+- Actually written by a human

 ## Overview
 - [Mawu](#mawu)